 If your child comes home with torn clothing; starts complaining about going to school; has unexplained bruises, cuts, and scratches; or seems depressed and socially isolated, these are signs of bullying.
 If you suspect bullying, keep talking with your child and go to the school for help and input.
 Talk with your child’s teacher, a school administrator, or a school counselor to notify them of any problems, ask if they’ve noticed any incidents, and work with them to deal with the problem sooner rather than later.

 Bullying is when one child regularly harasses another child.
-This could be verbal bullying like name-calling, teasing, and using threatening language.
-It can also be physical abuse like punching, shoving, hitting, and spitting.
-It can be electronic too, via texting and the Internet.
+This could be verbal bullying, like name-calling, teasing, and using threatening language.
+It can also be physical abuse, like punching, shoving, hitting, and spitting.
+It can be electronic, too, via texting, social media, apps, and the internet.
 There is a gray area, however, that is important for parents to understand.
 Is it bullying when a child is excluded from a game?
 Not necessarily, but if your child is regularly left out, by all means talk with the teacher.
-(Check out the Olweus Bullying Prevention Program for a more detailed explanation of bullying.)

 Here are the types of harassment students reported in the large 2007 survey, according to Stopbullying.gov:

 Myth #3: The bully is always bigger

-Despite media depictions from the ’80s (Biff from Back to the Future), ’90s (Nelson from The Simpsons), and more recently (Dave Karofsky from Glee), bullies aren’t necessarily large kids who pack a powerful punch.
+Despite media depictions from the ’80s (Biff from Back to the Future), ’90s (Nelson from The Simpsons), and the early 2000s (Dave Karofsky from Glee), bullies aren’t necessarily large kids who pack a powerful punch.
 “Physical size is really inconsequential when it comes to this issue,” Mayer says.
 Bullying is often about power, and a child who bullies is often trying to counteract something that’s going wrong (real or perceived) in his own life.
-“In fact, there’s a strong case to be made that a bully is typically smaller,” Mayer says, adding that the aggression could be inspired by the bully’s lack of confidence and feelings of physical inadequacy.
+“In fact, there’s a strong case to be made that a bully is typically smaller,” Mayer says.
+Aggression could be inspired by the bully’s lack of confidence and feelings of physical inadequacy.
 Aso, girls report being bullied more than boys — and they’re more often victimized by passive-aggressive behavior or social aggression.

 The case against fighting back:

 Everything we know is that the ultimate right thing to do is to ignore the bully.
 Turn your back on the teasing and bullying and it’ll go away,” Mayer says.
 “That follows Psych 101 principles.”
 He insists an eye-for-an-eye response is ultimately ineffective and often hurts far more than it helps.
 Why?
 Although hitting back might bring a moment of satisfaction, it can lead to escalation — which, in light of reports of kids bringing weapons to school, could put both the bully and the bullied in mortal danger.
-Mayer compares it to an arms race, with the weapons just getting bigger and more destructive.
-Instead, he recommends discussing these possible strategies with your child:
+Instead, Mayer recommends discussing these possible strategies with your child: